-When you apply for the valuations Panel, it may be necessary to retain your information for an extended period of time.
+When you apply to the Valuation Panel, it may be necessary to retain your information for an extended period of time.
 We keep your information for as long as required for the purpose that you gave it to us for.
 For legal and best practice reasons we keep your information for 6 years after the date on which your contract with us ended.
 For more information please contact our Data Protection Officer.

 9. Your Rights

-Accessing your Information:
+Accessing your information:

 You have the right to obtain a copy of your Data.
 If you would like a copy of your information, please write to our Data Protection Officer.
 Your request will be dealt with as quickly as possible and in any event, you will not have to wait for more than a month for us to respond.
 If at that stage we are unable to provide the data you require (due to the complexity or number of requests) we can extend the period to provide the data by a further two months but shall explain the reason why.

-Correcting your Information:
+Correcting your information:

 You have the right to have your information corrected free of charge by contacting our Data Protection Officer.